cloudradar/frontman/README.md

 - Run `goreleaser --snapshot` to build binaries
 - Run `build-win.bat`

+## Running as a docker container
+Check [dockerhub](https://cloud.docker.com/u/cloudradario/repository/docker/cloudradario/frontman) for available images.

+### Passing credentials
+Username and password need to be configured via environment variables.
+You can pass them using the `-e` flags.
+`docker run -d -e FRONTMAN_HUB_USER=YOUR_USERNAME -e FRONTMAN_HUB_PASSWORD=YOUR_PASS cloudradar/frontman:1.0.0`

 ## Credits
 Project co-financed by the European Regional Development Fund under the Innovative Economy Operational Programme.
 Innovation grants.
 We invest in your future.